rust-lang/book/src/ch19-01-unsafe-rust.md

 met these requirements.
 By calling an unsafe function within an `unsafe` block, we’re saying that we’ve read this function’s documentation and take responsibility for upholding the function’s contracts.

+The convention for `unsafe fn` is to describe the necessary invariants for the safety of the function in a comment prefixed with `assume:`.
+Correspondingly usage in unsafe blocks is annotated with `safety:` followed by a reasoning for reviewers.

 Here is an unsafe function named `dangerous` that doesn’t do anything in its
 body: